 Fleeta Turrentine MDiv BCC, Palliative Care Chaplain, Alameda Hospital

-She obtained her Master of Divinity from Morehouse School of Religion, in Atlanta Georgia in 1997.
-She entered the ministry of chaplaincy after caring for her brother who eventually died of a terminal illness.
+Fleeta obtained her Master of Divinity from Morehouse School of Religion, in Atlanta Georgia in 1997.
+She entered the ministry of chaplaincy after caring for her brother who eventually died from a terminal illness.
+She is a certified chaplain with the Clinical Pastoral Education, Inc. and the Association of Professional Chaplains.
 Fleeta believes that through ministry of presence, active and empathetic listening, and examining the human document the patient can be led to spiritual healing and wholeness.
-She has found that co-journeying with palliative care patients can offer comfort and, in some cases, extend one’s life.
-She finds traveling, listening to jazz, and reading helps keep the joy in her life.
+She has found that co-journeying with palliative care patients can offer comfort and, in some cases extend one’s life.
+Fleeta has been a chaplain for over 25 years.
+She finds traveling, listening to jazz, and reading helps keep joy in her life.

 Serious Illness Care Team